 If one or more drivers violated traffic laws leading up to the collision, they could be held liable for causing the crash.
 Speeding, drunk driving, and aggressive weaving in and out of lanes are potential reasons that someone could be found to be at fault for a collision.

 An attorney can play a critical role in this process.
-By examining the evidence and recreating collisions that may have occurred on Jefferson Avenue, Rancho California Road, and elsewhere, an injury can build a strong claim that leads to fair compensation for clients.
+By examining the evidence and recreating collisions that may have occurred on Jefferson Avenue, Rancho California Road, and elsewhere, a Temecula car accident attorney can build a strong car accident case that leads to fair compensation for clients.

 Californians drove a staggering 316 million miles in 2023.
 Anyone who gets behind the wheel in California could potentially become injured in a car collision.
 Your top priority should be to protect your health and safety by calling 911 and reporting the collision.
 If your car still runs, move it to a safe place away from traffic.